Using geostatistics to adapt street light to actual needs

-In Paris and other cities, street lights stay on at night even though they could be dimmed when there are fewer people about (to reduce their carbon footprints and light pollution) or brightened for specific events (e.g. around stadiums on match nights).
-This intelligent street lighting system in particular needs to cater to soft transport (walking, cycling, etc.).
+In Paris and other cities, street lights stay on at night even though they could be dimmed when there are fewer people about or brightened for specific events.

-This challenge will interest any company that operates urban infrastructure – such as EDF (France’s legacy electricity utility) or Bouygues Energies & Services (which manages and maintains street lights in Paris via its subsidiary Evesa) – and wants to sharpen its competitive edge by providing a wider choice of urban services and connected objects including upgradable dynamic lighting.
+This solution will be of interest for any company operating urban infrastructure and willing to sharpen its competitive edge by providing a wider choice of urban services and connected objects, including upgradable dynamic lighting.